Seaside Park, New Jersey: Education

 Central Regional High School for grades 9–12 (1,401 students).
 The district's Board of Education consists of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
 Seaside Park is allocated one of the board's nine seats.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 17.27 mi of roadways, of which 10.77 mi were maintained by the municipality, 4.62 mi by Ocean County and 1.88 mi by the New Jersey Department of Transportation.

 Route 35 is the main highway serving Seaside Park.
-It extends south to Island Beach State Park and north to New Jersey Route 37, which in turn provides access to the mainland and the Garden State Parkway.
+It extends south to Island Beach State Park and north to Route 37, which in turn provides access to the mainland and the Garden State Parkway.

 Public transportation

-NJ Transit provides seasonal bus service in Seaside Park on the 137 route to the Port Authority Bus Terminal in Midtown Manhattan and to Newark on the 67 line.
+NJ Transit provides seasonal bus service in Seaside Park on the 137 route to the Port Authority Bus Terminal in New York City.